Budgeting

 1. Assessing Your Financial Situation Before Spending

-Before you invest a single cent of your loan, it’s crucial to get a firm understanding of your business’s current financial landscape.
+Before you invest a single cent of your new capital, it’s crucial to get a firm understanding of your business’s current financial landscape.
 Proper preparation prevents poor performance, and a clear picture of where your business stands will help you make smarter, ROI-driven decisions.

 1.1 Conduct a Financial Health Check